abdollahDraz/EDA-Projects-/README.md

 # 📊 EDA Projects Portfolio

 Welcome to my **Exploratory Data Analysis (EDA) portfolio**!
-This repository contains multiple EDA projects I have completed, using Python, Pandas, Matplotlib, Seaborn, and other data analysis tools.
+This repository contains multiple EDA projects I have completed using Python, Pandas, Matplotlib, Seaborn, and other data analysis tools.

 ---